comp423-23s/Event-Calendar-Final-Project-for-Software-Engineering/docs/workshop-manager.md

 ## Overview

  We implemented everything you'd need to host workshops on the CSXL website.
 The first page we implmented is 'All Workshops' and is a list of all upcoming workshops.
 We made it possible for users to create workshops under the 'Create Workshops' page.
 When Administrators view this page they also see a delete button that deletes that workshop.
-Users with Administrative or above permisions are the only ones who can delete workshops.
+Users also have the option to register for a workshop!
+We also have a "my workshops" page where users can see what workshops they are hosting and attending.
+For workshops the user is hosting they can delete and edit them.

 ### High Level Functions